NDP's Singh not itching to force an election

 The Liberals need the support of one party to carry on, and the fourth-place NDP have enough seats to make that happen.

-Singh was to speak with Prime Minister Justin Trudeau on Friday afternoon, and he said he would make the case for the government to extend benefits for unemployed Canadians that the Liberals are planning to reduce.
+Singh, who spoke to Prime Minister Justin Trudeau later Friday, said he would make the case for the government to extend benefits for unemployed Canadians that the Liberals are planning to reduce.

 "We are absolutely prepared to fight an election.
 But I want to be very clear about this point: it is not my goal to tear down government, it is not my goal to force an election," Singh said in a speech outside the Canadian Museum of History in Gatineau, Que., with Parliament as his backdrop across the Ottawa River.

-"But we know with the coming second wave, with the help that Canadians need right now, our focus in on making sure that families, working people, small businesses get the help they need."
+"But we know with the coming second wave, with the help that Canadians need right now, our focus is on making sure that families, working people, small businesses get the help they need."

+Conservative Leader Erin O'Toole also spoke Friday to Trudeau about his wish list for the throne speech.

+In a statement later, the Conservatives said O'Toole, who is in self-isolation after an aide tested positive for COVID-19, urged Trudeau to ramp up testing capabilities and to ensure that Canada becomes more self-reliant in the production of personal protective and medical equipment.

+According to the statement, O'Toole also pushed back against Trudeau's desire to "build back better," particularly with respect to the prime minister's goal of building an environmentally sustainable economy.
+He told Trudeau that western alienation is largely due to his government's environmental assessment process for infrastructure projects, which critics have dubbed the "no-more-pipelines" bill.

+"Mr. O’Toole emphasized that Canadian natural resource industries are global leaders and any Canadian resources prevented from reaching the market are replaced by resources from countries with poor records of human rights and environmental standards," the statement said.

-In the speech, and in remarks to reporters afterwards, Singh accused his Liberal and Conservative counterparts of doing the bidding of big business during the pandemic.
+In his speech and in remarks to reporters afterwards, Singh accused his Liberal and Conservative counterparts of doing the bidding of big business during the pandemic.

 "Megacompanies like Netflix and Amazon pay virtually no tax in Canada," he said.